 - OWL, The Purdue Online Writing Lab, offers over 200 free resources including: Writing and Teaching Writing, Research, Grammar and Mechanics, Style Guides, ESL (English as a Second Language), and Job Search and Professional Writing.

-- Writing in College: A Short Guide to College Writing, by Joseph M. Williams and Lawrence McEnerney of the University of Chicago Writing Program, with useful links to other resources.
+- Writing in College: A Short Guide to College Writing, by Joseph M. Williams and Lawrence McEnerney of the University of Chicago Writing Program.

 - Guide for researching and writing history papers, by Patrick Rael of Bowdoin College.

-- Two helpful guides for avoiding accidental (or intentional) plagiarism: Examples analyzed and corrected, from Drew University, and Guidelines and examples from Indiana University’s Writing Program.
+- Helpful guidelines and examples for avoiding accidental (or intentional) plagiarism from Indiana University’s Writing Program.

 Students are highly encouraged to avail themselves of this wonderful resource, described at their website thus: